stefclaus/hike-finder/README.md

 # Hike::Finder

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/hike/finder`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Hike Finder!
+This gem will allow you to explore hikes in the mid-Atlantic region using Hiking Upward.

 ## Installation